 To facilitate the proposed development, Zoning By-law Amendment, Site Plan Control, and Heritage Permit applications are being submitted.
-The Minor Zoning By-law Amendment (ZBLA) proposes to amend the existing zoning applicable to the subject site to accommodate site-specific development details as discussed herein.
+The Minor Zoning By-law Amendment (ZBLA) proposes to amend the existing zoning applicable to the subject site to accommodate site-specific development details as discussed herein (section 4.7.2).
 The Site Plan Control process will address the detailed design of the site and buildings, including such aspects as site servicing, landscaping and building materiality.
-Finally, the Heritage Permit applications address details related to heritage conservation proposed as part of the new development, which is located within the Lowertown West Heritage Conservation District.
+Finally, the Heritage Permit application addresses details related to heritage conservation proposed as part of the new development, which is located within the Lowertown West Heritage Conservation District.